jlettvin/Greased-Grep/README.md

        t or thesaurus         to insert synonyms like "quick" for "fast" u or unicode           to insert NFKD variants Options marked with    *  are implemented

+PATH INCLUDE:
+    When the {path} is followd by a brace list only filenames matching the list will be included in the search.
+    Examples:
+       $ gg copyright .[.cpp,.md]  # Only files with these extensions
+       $ gg copyright .['gg.*ion'] # Only files with 'gg' then 'ion' in filename

 OPTIONS:
     -{N}               # threadcount to cpu core ratio (1-9) (deprecate)